Home Infos & Tips Venice: How much will the entrance fee cost? Prices & Infos

 Who has to pay for admission?

-The new entrance fee applies to day tourists and crusaders on their usual shore leave.
-Going to Venice for a day, a romantic gondola ride on the Grand Canal, quick photos with the pigeons on St. Mark’s Square, or a walk across the Rialto Bridge – these experiences will then become more expensive.
+The new entry fee will affect day tourists and cruisers on their usual shore leave.
+A day trip to Venice, a romantic gondola ride on the Grand Canal, a quick photo with the pigeons on St. Mark’s Square or a stroll across the Rialto Bridge – these experiences will then become more expensive.

 Who does not have to pay for admission?